The Toronto Model for Interprofessional Education and Practice

 Strengthening Social Movement Groups by Seeing Class Cultures

-In the the first comprehensive empirical study of US activist class cultures, Betsy Leondar-Wright looks at class dynamics in 25 groups that span the gamut of social movement organizations in the United States today.
+In the first comprehensive empirical study of US activist class cultures, Betsy Leondar-Wright looks at class dynamics in 25 groups that run the gamut of social movement organizations in the United States...

 Precarious Workers and the Future of the Labor Movement